areyes986/learning-journal/README.md

 - [growth mindset](growth-mindset.md)
 - sandbox learning

+### Definition of *Growth Mindset*
+- one's abilities can grow/develop via hard work and dedication

 ### 3 Reminders to Keep Myself in the Growth Mindset
 1. View failure and obstacles as **learning opportunites**